20 Best Calisthenics Leg Exercises & Workout Routine

 4. Pause for a couple of seconds and return your knee to the floor.

-5. Perform the desired reps and switch on the left side.
+5. Perform the desired reps and switch to the left side.

 12. Back and Forth Lunges